On cubic torsors, biextensions and Severi-Brauer varieties over Abelian varieties: Homogeneous irreducible Severi-Brauer varieties over Abelian varieties

-As is a consequence of Proposition \ref{level:subgroup:weight1:rep}, such homogeneous $\PP^{r-1}$-bundles are \emph{irreducible}.
-In fact, more is true as we note in Proposition \ref{Brion:classified:homog:irred} below.
-Before stating that result, for later use, we record the fact that the theory of the Sch\"{o}dinger representations can be used to construct homogeneous irreducible $\PP^{r-1}$-bundles.
+As is a consequence of Proposition \ref{level:subgroup:weight1:rep}, such homogeneous $\PP^{n-1}$-bundles are \emph{irreducible}.
+For later use, we record the fact that the theory of the Schr\"{o}dinger representations can be used to construct homogeneous irreducible $\PP^{n-1}$-bundles over $A$.

-\begin{proposition} Let $\K \subseteq A[r]$ be a finite subgroup of rank $r^2$ and consider a nondegenerate theta group over $\K$:
+\begin{proposition} Let $A$ be an Abelian variety over an algebraically closed field $\kk$.
+Let $\K \subseteq A[n]$ be a finite subgroup of rank $n^2$, for $n$ not divisible by the characteristic of $\kk$, and consider a nondegenerate theta group over $\K$